 These devices send a visual or audible notification to alert a building’s occupants to evacuate.
 This broad category of devices encompasses of few different types of notification systems.
 Some alarm systems may use a combination of notification types, while others only use one.

 Audible devices include sirens, bells, speakers and horns.

 Strobes send notifications by flashing a light.

-These devices send notifications by flashing a light and blaring a siren to alert people to respond.
+These devices send notifications by flashing a light and blaring a siren or live/recorded voice messages to alert people to respond.

 15. Dialers or Communicators

 Some fire alarm systems have internal or external dialers used to contact monitoring centers or alarm receiving stations.
 Communicators can use radio signals, phone lines or an internet connection to maintain contact.
 Panels may have built-in dialers or communicators.
 Dialers or communicators can remove a step from fire response plans, as facilities will not need to contact a fire crew while exiting the building.

 Today’s systems require many notification devices, which need extra power supplies known as notification appliance circuit power supplies or NAC power supplies.
 You can find these by the main panel or distributed around the building as needed.